Cameras scare people, they’re intimidating.

 You can see videos with a number of interviews I’ve finished by going to my main page: jacoblevideoproduction.com

-Conclusion: Now that you know how to interview someone on camera, you’re clients will learn to stop worrying and love the interview
+Conclusion: Now that you know how to interview someone on camera, your clients will learn to stop worrying and love the interview.

-We covered my top 7 tips on interview people on camera for promotional videos.
+We covered my top 7 tips on interviewing people on camera for promotional videos.
 You can now help them relax, be articulate, and you can edit their video into something even more amazing.

 Now that you know how to interview people, you probably want some more tips on how to film, edit, and upload…am I right?